 5. A modular charcuterie board that converts to different sizes

 Need a good all-in-one solution?
-This modular bamboo charcuterie board at Uncommon Goods opens to reveal four different wedge-shaped sections, swivels like a lazy susan, stores a few cheese knives inside, and even folds back up compactly.
-You can use the full 17″ diameter round board for a larger spread, or just use what you need and keep it small.
-So coo!
+This modular bamboo charcuterie board from Uncommon Goods — where everything is awesome and supports indie makers — is brilliant.
+It opens to reveal four different wedge-shaped sections, swivels like a lazy susan, stores a few cheese knives inside, and folds back up compactly.
+You can use the full 17″ diameter round board for a larger spread, or just grab the components you need and keep it small.
+So cool!
 I also appreciate the lip on the sides of two of the wedges, for containing wayward almonds, grapes, and crumbly cheeses.

 Related: 8 tips for how to make an impressive cheese plate with basic supermarket ingredients

-Our favorite boards for charcuterie boards: This marble heart board at Williams Sonoma isn't just for Valentine's Day!
+Our favorite boards for charcuterie boards: This marble heart board at Mark & Graham isn't just for Valentine's Day!
 Here are some ideas for using it.

 6. A fun heart-shaped charcuterie board for special nights (wink wink)